TIBCOSoftware/labs-air/docs-src/content/en/docs/getting-started/Install-on-AWS/index.md

 docker run -it tibcosoftware/labs-air-aws-cli air install
 ```

-Enter the AWS information when prompted
+Enter the AWS information when prompted (Note: To avoid prompt look at the Advanced install configuration section below)

 ```
 Please enter your AWS_ACCESS_KEY_ID: